Administrative Assistant Career and Education Information

 - Location of employment

-The same national estimates show that specialized administrative positions tend to yield a higher median annual wage.
-For example: *
+The same national estimates show that specialized administrative positions often yield a similar (or even higher) median annual wage.
+For example:*

 Plus Sides of the Profession